naokimas/decay_rate_SIS/README.md

 - You need a C++ compiler.
 - We provide four edge list files (with extension .mat, but they are not MATLAB files; they are text files) in this folder.
 Any of these files can be specified as input-file-name.
 These four networks are used in the paper.
-- The input file has to follow a certain format, which is described in the preample of sis-net-decay.cc
+- The input file has to follow a certain format, which is described in the comment lines in the beginning of sis-net-decay.cc
 - One can alternatively set the data_type as an integer in place of input-file-name when running a.out.
-See sis-net-decay.cc for details.
+See the code for details.

 ## Calculate theoretical lower bounds of the decay rate of the SIS model on networks